Russian submarine Kursk: Rescue attempts

 The British and Norwegian navies offered assistance, but Russia initially refused all help.
 All 118 sailors and officers aboard Kursk died.
 The Russian Admiralty initially told the public that the majority of the crew died within minutes of the explosion.
 On 21 August, Norwegian and Russian divers found 24 bodies in the ninth compartment, the turbine room at the stern.
 Captain-lieutenant Dmitri Kolesnikov wrote a note listing the names of 23 sailors who were alive in the compartment after the sinking.

-Kursk carried a potassium superoxide cartridge of a chemical oxygen generator; these are used to absorb carbon dioxide and chemically release oxygen during an emergency.
+Kursk carried a potassium superoxide chemical oxygen generator cartridge; these are used to absorb carbon dioxide and chemically release oxygen during an emergency.
 However, the cartridge became contaminated with sea water and the resulting chemical reaction caused a flash fire, consuming the available oxygen.
 Investigation showed that some personnel temporarily survived the fire by plunging under water, as fire marks on the bulkheads indicated the water was at waist level at the time.
 Ultimately, the remaining crew burned to death or suffocated.